fiskaltrust/product-de-bring-your-own-datacenter/QuickStart.md

 6.2 ) Next create a new SCU

-- For testing you can use a fiskaly TSE.
+- for testing you can use a fiskaly TSE.
 To obtain the TSE access data, register in the [fiskaly dashboard](https://dashboard.fiskaly.com/) and create there a test TSE.
 - create the new SCU in the portal and choose the Package ```fiskaltrust.Middleware.SCU.DE.Fiskaly```
 - press "Save" and next enter the TSE credentials received from the fiskaly dashboard.
 - create a grpc endpoint by pressing the corresponding button.